 Right to Choose Patients

-Your prescription will be delivered by our private online pharmacy, PPG, and you will only be required to pay the standard NHS prescription fee.
+Your prescription will be delivered by our private online pharmacy, TPP, and you will only be required to pay the standard NHS prescription fee.

 Private Patients or ICB Referrals